 Our last visit was for late lunch, so it’s nice to have the place to yourself after the lunch crowd has left.
-You can have pleasant small talk with the staff, browse magazines, and let loose with the kid a bit.
+You can have pleasant small talk with the staff, browse through magazines, and let loose with the kid a bit.

 In my case, I let her walk around barefoot like the big goof that she is, since we were the only customers left.
-Then you know it’s time to go when the kid gets restless or you’ve finished your coffee, whichever comes first 🙂
+Then you know it’s time to go when the kid gets restless or you’ve finished your coffee, or whichever comes first 🙂

 Corner Tree Cafe is in 150 Jupiter Street, Bel-Air, Makati City